slatedocs/slate/source/includes/_KYCmerchant.md

 ## Quiz Response

-The response to this request is an application response containing the newly updated application.
-Note that the response may, depending on the response from ID Analytics and your configuration within the eDNA platform, contain a further set of "challenge" questions that should once again be passed back to the consumer for answers.
+Provide a quiz response on the named KYC.

 `POST https://edna.identitymind.com/im/account/merchant/<transaction_id>/quizresponse`

+<aside class="notice">The response may, depending on the response from ID Analytics and your configuration within the eDNA platform, contain a further set of "challenge" questions that should once again be passed back to the consumer for answers.</aside>

 ##### Arguments